Urban-Meteorology-Reading/muhd-meta/source/user_guide/guide_pages/inst_page_structure.rst

 *************************

 This includes (but is not limited to) instrument manuals.
 In most cases a download link is given but when this is not permissible a url link is given.
 If you find an expired url please raise a `GitHub Issues`_.
+If you are using data for an instrument, please pay close attention to  the supplementary info, as it may contain important information on the data.

 Data acquisition
 ****************